mParticle/docs/src/pages/developers/sdk/web/browser-compatibility/index.md

 order: 18
 ---

 mParticle's core functionality includes sending events and identifying users.
-These features are compatibile with the following browsers:
+These features are compatible with the following browsers:

 - Chrome 27+
 - Firefox 27+